prathamKumarshetty/ERINO-Contact-management-system/README.md

 ## Drive Link for Project

-You can access the relevant project file through the following Google Drive link:
+You can access the demonstration of the project through this link:

 [Click here to download the file from Google Drive](https://drive.google.com/file/d/1FxQ4BNwaP7TMsyQZNpvCEUuUHSlS9cPi/view?usp=sharing)